Internationally Educated Nurses: Applying for Registration

 - I was Registered/Licensed as a LPN in Another Canadian Province/Territory

-- Individuals who do not meet NNAS or CLPNA’s registration requirements are advised to contact the schools below for the assessment of nursing credentials and/or clinical competence.
+Individuals who do not meet NNAS or the CLPNA’s registration requirements are advised to contact one of the schools offering an Approved Practical Nurse Program for the assessment of nursing credentials and/or clinical competence.
 Completion of a Practical Nurse program may be required.